mattermost/mattermost-operator/README.md

 To test the operator locally.
 We recommend [Kind](https://kind.sigs.k8s.io/), however, you can use Minikube or Minishift as well.

 ### 3.1 Prerequisites
-To developer locally you will need the [Operator SDK](https://github.com/operator-framework/operator-sdk).
+To develop locally you will need the [Operator SDK](https://github.com/operator-framework/operator-sdk).

 First, checkout and install the operator-sdk CLI: